Skip to content

 Common Ways Children Are Harmed Through Snapchat

 Every survivor’s story is different, and there is no single “pattern” that defines all cases.
 Still, certain themes appear again and again in Snapchat-related abuse.
+With millions of Snapchat users—primarily young adults and teens—the platform’s popularity among youth increases their exposure to these risks, especially given their high engagement and frequent use.

 We will explain the kinds of harm that often appear in Snapchat sexual abuse lawsuit claims, so you can better understand whether your family may have legal options.
+Research shows that repeated daily use of Snapchat can distort children's and teens' perceptions of their own lives and offline interactions, leading to increased anxiety and depression.
+This distortion of their own lives can significantly impact their mental health and overall well-being.

 Grooming and Emotional Manipulation